CSS is not loaded, skipping JS styling functions for best readability.

 ii) Signing checks generated in-house

-C. All bank statements will be reconciled monthly by the Accountant and reviewed by the Director and the Committee.
+C. All bank statements will be reconciled monthly by the Accountant and reviewed by the Director and the Committee on a quarterly basis.
 All Expenditures will be reviewed monthly by the Committee.

 D. Cash receipts will be accounted for using procedures and documentation developed by the Director.

-E. The District accepts payments in cash, checks, and electronic transfer.
+E. The District accepts payments in cash, checks, electronic transfer and by credit card via a patron’s library account.
 Individuals issuing checks that are returned for insufficient funds or any other reason may be submitted to collections and assessed a charge of $20.00.

 F. The District is authorized to maintain petty cash up to $ 100.00.
 The purpose of petty cash is to provide money for staff making small purchases which are needed immediately and do not exceed the sum of $20.00.
 Receipts are required.